ianlcurtis1/ha-aks-hybrid-poc/README.md

 6. Once the PR is approved, merge it to main.
 7. Create a new release.
 This will trigger the build and push to ACR workflow.

+# Deploy AKS Hybrid
+1. Deploy an AKS Hybrid cluster - details of the process coming soon.

 # Deploy Images to AKS Hybrid
-1. Once the images are in ACR, you can deploy them to your AKS Hybrid or AKS cluster.
+1. Now deploy the images pushed to ACR to your AKS Hybrid or AKS cluster.
 Details of the process to do this coming soon.

 # Run
 1. Use curl or Postman to send a 'Hello world!' message to the API.